Writing Non-Fragile Code

 Operations en Masse

-En masse is a French term meaning “as a whole” or “all together”; treating a group of something as a single unit.
-LabVIEW has the ability to treat
+The things that I used to do… En masse is a French term meaning “as a whole” or “all together”; treating a group of something as a single unit.
+LabVIEW has the ability to

 About Type Definitions

-LabVIEW beginners often either don’t know about type definitions, or don’t appreciate their value.
-This article will attempt to explain their use and how they can save you boatloads of time
+The types, they are a-changin’ LabVIEW beginners often either don’t know about type definitions, or don’t appreciate their value.
+This article will attempt to explain their use and how they can save you boatloads of

 The Terminator

+Make sure that quitting time is followed by happy hour.
 Generally, you don’t do anything special in a LabVIEW program to quit; when it runs out of things to do, it terminates.
 (Quite clever, that).
-Your